team-dev-docs/devdocsprod-dev-docs/docs/Interactive-Tutorials/Create-a-Sequence-Tutorial.md

 ![create_a_sequence_tutorial/step_27](/img/create_a_sequence_tutorial/step_27.png)

-On the second file, right click on "Open Dev-doc for current file".
+On the second file, right click and select "Open Dev-doc for current file".

 ![create_a_sequence_tutorial/step_28](/img/create_a_sequence_tutorial/step_28.png)

-If done correctly you should see a button at the top that when clicked opens the other codfile and tutorial.
+If done correctly, you should see a button at the top that, when clicked, opens the other codefile and tutorial.
 Go ahead and write content in the second page.

 ![create_a_sequence_tutorial/step_29](/img/create_a_sequence_tutorial/step_29.png)

-Congrats, you just created a sequence tutorial.
+To ensure a smooth flow between your tutorial pages, consider adding transition text at the end of each page.
+For example, you could add "Now that we've completed this step, let's move on to the next part of our tutorial" at the bottom of your first file.

+Remember to maintain consistency in your writing style and difficulty level across all pages of your sequence tutorial.
+This will help users follow along more easily as they progress through your content.

+Congratulations!
+You've just created a sequence tutorial.
+This format allows you to break down complex topics into manageable, step-by-step guides, enhancing the learning experience for your users.